Weston Family Foundation

 - Musquash Estuary (New Brunswick)

-In total, more than 47,753 hectares of Canada's most ecologically significant forests, wetlands, grasslands, rivers and shorelines are conserved for the long term, as a direct result of the Foundation's gifts to conservation.
-In addition, through the recently announced Weston Family Prairie Grasslands Initiative, NCC and its delivery partners are now working to provide up to 800 grants to conserve as much as 1.4 million hectares of private and privately managed grasslands in Alberta, Saskatchewan and Manitoba.
-It will also place new conservation easements on up to 20,234 hectares of high-priority grasslands.
+In total, more than 50,000 hectares of Canada's most ecologically significant forests, wetlands, grasslands, rivers and shorelines are conserved for the long term, as a direct result of the Foundation's gifts to conservation.
+In addition, through the recently announced Weston Family Prairie Grasslands Initiative, NCC and its delivery partners are now working to provide up to 830 grants to support stewardship activities on as much as 1.4 million hectares of private and privately managed grasslands in Alberta, Saskatchewan and Manitoba.
+It will also place new conservation easements on up to 25,500 hectares of high-priority grasslands.

 Millions more hectares are benefiting from the Foundation’s investment in NCC's core science work, in part through the Weston Family Conservation Science Fellowship Program.
 While supporting and training the next generation of conservation science leaders, NCC applies the research generated by Weston Family Conservation Science Fellows to improve land management practices across the country.
 This research informs ongoing stewardship efforts to help protect important natural areas, and by extension, the rich biological diversity that is critical to maintaining resilient ecosystems.